-If you enjoy cities and cultural sights and want to get a taste of the north and south of the continent, we’ve got just the route for you.
+If you enjoy cities and cultural sights and want to get a taste of the north and south of Europe, we’ve got just the backpacking route for you.
 For some of the best cityscapes, museums, and food, make your way through the capital cities of Oslo, Norway; Stockholm, Sweden; Berlin, Germany; Prague, Czech Republic; Vienna, Austria; and Rome, Italy.
 This journey is best made through a combination of trains and planes with all your belongings in a backpack.

 As the home of budget carrier Norwegian Airlines, it’s become increasingly more convenient and less expensive to fly in and out of Oslo.
 Plus, there’s a handy train that goes right from the airport to the center of the city.